elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 > **yum provides "*/file_name"** is a common and useful trick to find the package(s) that contain **file_name**.
 >
 > **Installing a Package Group**
 > A package group is similar to a package: it is not useful by itself, but installing one pulls a group of dependent packages that serve a common purpose.
 A package group has a name and a groupid.
-The **yum grouplist -v** command lists the names of all package groups, and, next to each of them, their &#42;groupid&#42; in parentheses.
-The &#42;groupid&#42; is always the term in the last pair of parentheses, such as **kdedesktop** in the following example:
+The **yum grouplist -v** command lists the names of all package groups, and, next to each of them, their *groupid* in parentheses.
+The *groupid* is always the term in the last pair of parentheses, such as **kdedesktop** in the following example:
 >
->     ~]# yum -v grouplist kde\*
+>     ~]# yum -v grouplist kde*
 >     Loading "product-id" plugin
 >     Loading "refresh-packagekit" plugin
 >     Loading "subscription-manager" plugin